readthedocs/readthedocs.org/docs/install.rst

 Using a virtual environment is strongly recommended, since it will help you to avoid clutter in your system-wide libraries.

 Additionally Read the Docs depends on:

 * `Git`_ (version >=2)
 * `Mercurial`_ (only if you need to work with mercurial repositories)
 * `Pip`_ (version >1.5)
 * `Redis`_

-    * On Ubuntu you can install it using ``sudo apt-get install redis-server``

 * `Elasticsearch`_ (only if you want full support for searching inside the site)

     * Ubuntu users could install this package by following :doc:`/custom_installs/elasticsearch`.